VMSB-245

 Marine Scout Bombing Squadron 245 (VMSB-245) was a dive bomber squadron in the United States Marine Corps during World War II.
-The squadron, also known as the “Red Mousie Squadron”, operated from Midway and Makin Atolls, Majuro and Ulithi while overseas.
-The squadron was decommissioned on November 17, 1945, shortly after the end of the war.
+The squadron, also known as the "Red Mousie Squadron", operated from Midway and Makin Atolls, Majuro and Ulithi while overseas.
+The squadron was decommissioned on 17 November 1945, shortly after the end of the war.

 History

-VMSB-245 was commissioned at Marine Corps Air Station El Toro on July 1, 1943.
-After training for a few months, the squadron deployed to Marine Corps Air Station Ewa, Hawaii arriving there on December 31, 1943.
-On January 5, 1944, it moved to Midway Atoll to conduct anti-submarine patrol duty.
-The squadron returned to MCAS Ewa on April 1, 1944.
+VMSB-245 was commissioned at Marine Corps Air Station El Toro on 1 July 1943.
+After training for a few months, the squadron deployed to Marine Corps Air Station Ewa, Hawaii arriving there on 31 December 1943.
+On 5 January 1944, it moved to Midway Atoll to conduct anti-submarine patrol duty.
+The squadron returned to MCAS Ewa on 1 April 1944.